LimePoint/opschain/docs/examples/running_a_complex_change.md

 - view the properties used during a change
 - understand how to provide a custom Dockerfile

+## Prerequisites

+This example requires at least 4GB of ram and 50GB of disk space available on the Docker platform used to run OpsChain and the example.

+If using Docker for Windows or Docker for Mac see our [installation guide](getting_started/installation.md#hardwarevm-requirements) for more details.

 ## Create a project

 Create a new project: